 If your primary goal is maximizing what you leave behind to your heirs or charity, you have more freedom than most.

-"You can be a lot more aggressive in your investing than you should if you think you're going to need the money," says Jamie Hopkins, a professor at The American College of Financial Services and co-director of the New York Life Center for Retirement Income.
+If you don’t need the money right away, you can be more aggressive with your investing, says Jamie Hopkins, a professor at The American College of Financial Services and co-director of the New York Life Center for Retirement Income.

-While the conventional wisdom for retired investors is to adhere to a mix of about 60 percent bonds and 40 percent equities, if you won't need to spend the money, "Put it in 80/20, stock to bonds," Hopkins advises.
+While the conventional wisdom for retired investors is to stick to a mix of about 60 percent bonds and 40 percent equities, if you won't need to spend the money, Hopkins advises putting 80 percent in stocks and 20 percent in bonds.

-If your money is in a target-date fund with a target set at the year you retired or were scheduled to retire, at this point it is probably mostly invested in bonds, Hopkins points out.
-If you like the set-it-and-forget aspect of a target-date fund, he suggests that you simply move your money to a target date 2050 fund, which will have a bigger allocation to stocks.
+If your money is in a target-date fund with a target set at the year you retired or were scheduled to retire, at this point it is probably mostly invested in bonds.
+If you like the set-it-and-forget aspect of a target-date fund, Hopkins suggests that you simply move your money to a target date 2050 fund, which will have a bigger allocation to stocks.

 2. Do a gradual Roth rollover

 Beginning at age 70 1/2, the IRS requires you to take required minimum distributions, or RMDs, from your traditional IRA and pay taxes on the money.
-Instead, consider converting your traditional IRAs to Roth IRAs on which RMDs aren't required.
+Instead, consider converting your traditional IRA to Roth IRA, on which RMDs aren't required.

 If a Roth conversion doesn't seem like the right idea for you, LaBrecque suggests that you ask your accountant to estimate how much you'll owe in RMDs over the next five to 10 years and invest that amount conservatively, so you'll have it when you need it.
 Then you can safely be more aggressive with the remainder.

-"After you have dedicated money to the RMD, I'd invest the rest in equities," says LaBrecque.
+“After you have dedicated money to the RMD, I’d invest the rest in equities,” LaBrecque says.